Monday, 2 March 2026

 This week the following Clockhouse Citizens have been seen to be 'Relentless and Rigorous':

-Greenland - Kacie V for being relentless and rigorous and engaging in communication sessions and exploring the different communication devices.
+Greenland - Matas T for being relentless and rigorous and engaging positively in his target phonics sessions.

 Well done to all these children and all the other children who have been seen to be 'Relentless and Rigorous' this week!